Nek5000/NekDoc/source/problem_setup/usr_file.rst

 can be implemented either entirely explicitly, or semi-implicitly.
 In general, the implicit term should be used wherever possible as it tends to stabilize the solution.
 Both approaches are shown below.
+It is not necessary for :math:`\alpha` and :math:`\beta` to be constants.
+They can vary with time, position, or any of the solution variables -- including temperature.
+However, using a solution variable may impose limits on the stability of the solution.

 :Example:
   In the first example, the source term is set entirely explicitly